 - Creation dates for two records might be identical, especially if the records are mass-generated programmatically.
-In the worst-case scenario, it might happen that at some specific moment, more records were created than one request page contains making it impossible to traverse them. - If the storage supports parallel writing to several nodes (i.e., implements the "multi-leader replication" approach), the most recently created record might have a slightly earlier creation date than the second-recent one because clocks on different nodes might tick slightly differently, and it is challenging to achieve even microsecond-precision coherence.^I This breaks the monotonicity invariant, which makes it poorly fit for use in public APIs, as we discussed it in the "Eventual Consistency" chapter.
+In the worst-case scenario, it might happen that at some specific moment, more records were created than one request page contains making it impossible to traverse them. - If the storage supports parallel writing to several nodes, the most recently created record might have a slightly earlier creation date than the second-recent one because clocks on different nodes might tick slightly differently, and it is challenging to achieve even microsecond-precision coherence.
+This breaks the monotonicity invariant, which makes it poorly fit for use in public APIs.
 If there is no other choice but relying on such storage, one of two evils is to be chosen:

-- Introducing artificial delays, i.e., returning only items created earlier than N seconds ago, selecting this N to be certainly more than the clock irregularity and the replication lag.
+- Introducing artificial delays, i.e., returning only items created earlier than N seconds ago, selecting this N to be certainly less than the clock irregularity.
 This technique also works in the case of asynchronously populated lists.
 Keep in mind, however, that this solution is probabilistic, and wrong data will be served to clients in case of backend synchronization problems. - Describe the instability of ordering list items in the docs (and thus make partners responsible for solving arising issues).